"Searching effectively for and critically appraising evidence applicable to clinical and diagnostic cases"

 Below is work sheet with a veterinary example and blank worksheet to help you format and document your PICO to prepare for searching.

-Tip: Develop your own list of databases based on your practice focus, access to databases, and experience searching for evidence.
+Tip: Develop a list of databases to search based on your practice focus, access to databases, and experience searching for evidence.